mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

    --email string       Required.
 The email address for the new user account --email_verified     Optional.
 If supplied, the new user will have the email verified.
-Defaults to false --firstname string   Optional.
+Defaults to "false" --firstname string   Optional.
 The first name for the new user account -h, --help           help for create
    --lastname string    Optional.
 The last name for the new user account